 If you’re going to have a chatbot, you need to make sure that chatbot can send and interact with other channels your business already offers to ensure and remind the customer that they’re in control of the interaction.
 If the customer feels limited to your chatbot, they’re not going to go out of their way — or possibly think to– to explore other options.
 They’ll go right to the competition who can offer the experience they’re looking for.

-We’ve already mentioned having your chatbot send you to a knowledge base, but also make sure your chatbot can help customers fill out forms if they have an issue or complaint for customer support, make sure your chatbot can start a phone call with the appropriate department, and make sure your chatbot offers actionable, detailed advice.
+We’ve already mentioned having your chatbot send you to a knowledge base, but also make sure your chatbot can help customers fill out forms if they have an issue or complaint about customer support, make sure your chatbot can start a phone call with the appropriate department, and make sure your chatbot offers actionable, detailed advice.

 5. Set More Natural, Mindful Triggers